You Are Just Minutes Away From

 I have been providing training and services to writers since 2001, so when enough people had requested something like this, I decided that I knew how to find and hire the right people, so that is what I did.

-So far, I am hearing wonderful success stories from my customers about how this program has been able to help them produce more fiction stories.
+So far, I am hearing wonderful success stories from my customers about how this program has been able to help them produce more high-caliber fiction stories.
 It pleases me to hear such stories.

 Question: How much money can I expect to make using your plots?